Our Team

 Co-Founder & Project Manager

 Joseph Larasha is a Maasai elder who grew up and still lives in our project area near Amboseli.
-Our main-man in the field, he has both understanding of and good relationships with the communities we serve.
+Our main-man in the field, he has both an understanding of and good relationships with the communities we serve.
 He has been to the US twice, is amazed at the abundance of green grass, and considers how his livestock would flourish in this environment.

 The Kenya Team